SwedbankPay/developer.swedbankpay.com/gift-cards/index.md

 ## Overview

-This API is a gateway for receiving payments through our system.
-It's ment to simplify external integration for prepaid cards.
+The Gift Cards API is a gateway for receiving gift card payments through our system.
+It's ment to simplify external integration for prepaid gift cards.

 ## Prerequisites